 However, anyone could easily discover this by simply taking a look at other reviews.

-We can tell you all kinds of things about us being very honest and transparent – and while all of that is indeed true – people may still think that we’d rank VPN services based on what makes us more money.
+We can tell you all kinds of things about being very honest and transparent – and while all of that is true, people may still think that we’d rank VPN services based on what makes us more money.

 And that is absolutely true!
 But not for the reasons you might be thinking.

 As you know, all VPN services offer either a free trial or a refund policy of up to 30 days.
 So, we would make less money if we promoted low-quality VPNs without providing all the information, as people would just ask for a refund.
 It wouldn’t matter how big of a commission we were receiving from a VPN service if half the people signing up there would just get a refund anyway (no VPN pays affiliate commissions for refunded sales).

 So, it makes sense for us to actually recommend the VPN providers that offer great services.
 This means few to no refunds and a sustainable business model.

 As for why exactly we do work with affiliate commissions, it is fairly simple.
 The infrastructure itself, the process of reviewing and analyzing VPNs, as well as the process of providing quality material takes time and money.

 As such, to maintain the same level of performance and quality that users enjoy, we have decided to monetize the VPN subscriptions from our website.